About the Test

-Zinc protoporphyrin (ZPP) is used to monitor chronic exposure to lead in adults.
-It is also elevated in iron deficiency and maybe ordered to help detect this deficiency in children.
-A ZPP level can be compared with the hemoglobin level to form a ZPP/heme ratio that is sensitive to diagnosing iron deficiency.
+ZPP is used to monitor chronic exposure to lead in adults.
+It is also elevated in iron deficiency and may be ordered to help detect this deficiency in children.
+A ZPP level can be compared with the hemoglobin level to form a ZPP/heme ratio sensitive to diagnosing iron deficiency.

 Lead exposure in adults

-ZPP is not sensitive enough for use as a lead screening test in children, as values do not rise until lead concentrations exceed the acceptable range.
-The maximum lead concentration considered safe in children has been set at a very low level by the Centers for Disease Control and Prevention (CDC).
+Also, ZPP is not sensitive enough for use as a lead screening test in children, as values do not rise until lead concentrations exceed the acceptable range.
+The Centers for Disease Control and Prevention (CDC) set the maximum lead concentration considered safe in children at a very low level.
 In this age group, tests that directly measure the blood lead concentration are done to detect exposure to lead.

 Iron deficiency anemia in children

-In children, the ZPP/heme ratio is sometimes ordered as an early indicator of iron deficiency.
+The ZPP/heme ratio in children is sometimes ordered as an early indicator of iron deficiency.
 An increase in the ZPP/heme ratio is one of the first signs of insufficient iron stores and will be elevated in most young people before signs or symptoms of anemia are present.
-More specific tests of iron status are required to confirm iron deficiency.
+More specific tests of iron status are required to confirm an iron deficiency.

 ZPP may be ordered along with a lead test when chronic exposure to lead is known or suspected in adults.
 Signs and symptoms of lead poisoning include: